-A university realized that using data-driven decisions and aligning research-based interventions with student needs was being favored in getting federal Department of Education grants.
+A university education department realized that using data-driven decisions and aligning research-based interventions with student needs was being favored in getting federal Department of Education grants.
 They wrote a grant proposal and included Edstar in it to have us create a predictive data analytics system (like EVAAS) and described that it would take us about a month and cost about $5,000.
 They wrote in their grant that the schools they were going to work with would use this system to identify kids who might be successful in advanced classes.

 The Beliefs and Skills of the University Staff